mdtanker/invert4geom/docs/overview.md

 ## Conventions

-This package follows a few conventions which need to be followed for the code to work.
+This package has a few conventions which need to be followed for the code to work.
 1) Coordinates names for gravity data, topography, and _a priori_ constraints need to be projected units (meters) and named `easting`, `northing`, and  `upward`.
 If you use names such as `x`, `y`, and `z`, please rename them.
-2) The gravity misfit data needs to be supplied in a column named `misfit`, however, the observed gravity can be supplied with any column name (e.g. `topo_disturbance`, `FA_grav`) and the column name is provided to various functions with the keyword argument `grav_data_column`.
+2) The observed gravity data, whether its a Free Air anomaly, gravity disturbance, or some other form of anomaly, needs to be in a column called `gravity_anomly` in the gravity dataframe.
+The forward gravity of your starting model (set equal to 0 if you're starting model is flat) needs to be in a column called `starting_gravity`.
-3) Similarly, the regional component of the gravity misfit must be supplied in a column named `reg`, and the residual component in a column named `res`.
+3) Similarly, the gravity misfit must be in a column called `misfit`, the regional component in a column named `reg`, and the residual component in a column named `res`.
 If you use the regional separation functions in `regional.py`, these names will automatically be used.
 4) Gravity data must be in projected coordinates and gridded!
 If your data is in geographic coordinates (latitude/longitude) and consists of only the observations points, it must be gridded into an Xarray DataArray with projected coordinates.
 Please see the Python packages `Harmonica` for a geophysically-informed method of gridding discrete gravity data (the Equivalent Source technique), and `Verde` for projecting data.